Click here for the home page

 2. Corrupt commanders were fond of exaggerating the numbers of men under their command, so they could pocket the pay of the non-existent troops.

-3. In 2003 Gavin Menzies, a British naval officer, dropped a bombshell of a theory by publishing a book on Zheng He's expeditions; 1421: The Year China Discovered America.
+3. In 2003 Gavin Menzies, a British naval officer, dropped a bombshell of a theory by publishing a book on Zheng He's expeditions, 1421: The Year China Discovered America.
 Menzies believes that the Chinese didn't stop when they reached Africa, but went on to explore the rest of the world, 71 years before Columbus and a full century before Magellan.
 According to this theory, the fleet went around Africa to the Cape Verde Islands, and split into three smaller groups.
 One visited the Caribbean and went around North America, via the "Northwest Passage" and the Bering Sea; one explored the coast of Antarctica and west Australia; one went around South America to enter the Pacific, exploring New Zealand, east Australia, the Philippines, Canada, California and Mexico before returning.
-Of course a lot of this is conjecture, and depends on rather questionable evidence, such as a claim that the offical records of the expeditions were destroyed after they came home.
-I'm also suspicious of the courses they took, which suggest that their captains knew a lot more about what lay ahead than the Europeans would know when they went exploring, plus the idea that fifteenth-century junks could successfully navigate in the same part of the Arctic that defeated all wooden ships later on.
+Of course a lot of this is conjecture, and depends on rather questionable evidence, because as noted above, offical records of the expeditions no longer exist.
+I'm also suspicious of the courses they took, which suggest that their captains knew a lot more about what lay ahead than the Europeans would know when they went exploring, plus the idea that fifteenth-century junks could successfully navigate in the same part of the Arctic that defeated all wooden ships from other countries.
 However, I have a feeling we'll be hearing more about this theory, both pro and con, for some time to come.

 Top of the page